srirajbattupelly/srirajbattupelly/README.md

 - 👀 I’m interested in MERN stock
 - 🌱 I’m currently learning meachine learning
 - 💞️ I’m looking to collaborate on Freelance projects
-- 📫 Reach me out through my linkedin
+- 📫 Reach me out through my linkedin/mailid: srirajchary02@gmail.com

 <!---
 srirajbattupelly/srirajbattupelly is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.